COVID-19: impact on ACT nomination

 ACT BUSINESS CLOSURE /REDUCED WORKING HOURS - 25 March 2020

 - Applicants whose work hours are reduced, are required to take unpaid leave, or have lost their job due to the COVID -19 impact on an ACT business can request a waiver of the continuous employment criteria.
-A waiver request must include evidence from the employer regarding the business closure and / or reduced working hours.
+A waiver request must include a written statement from the employer confirming the period (start and end dates) of the business closure and / or reduced working hours.

 - Applicants must still meet the three / six months employment criteria before a 491 / 190 Matrix can be submitted.
 However each week worked that meets the 20 / 35 hrs pw criteria, either before, during and / or after the COVID -19 impact on ACT business, can be counted towards the period of claimed employment at date of matrix submission.

 - Applicants must be working for the required 20 / 35 hrs pw at the date the Matrix is submitted (evidenced by payslips)

 - Paid leave can be counted towards the period of claimed employment.

 - Applicants can cumulate hours worked for one or more ACT employers, change employers and / or be self employed.

 Example: A 491 applicant worked for 7 weeks in Canberra.
 Due to the COVID-19 impact on ACT business, they are forced to take 4 weeks unpaid leave before resuming employment with the same or a different employer.
 They can submit a 491 Matrix after working another six weeks on their return to work: 7 weeks work prior to closure + 4 weeks unpaid leave + 6 weeks work on return = 13 weeks continuous employment (the period of unpaid leave will be ignored).